moshekhorshidi/Zola_Web_Scraper/README.md

 second file is the **app.py** file and its holds the code to the main application!

-After all the installation of the suspensions if necessary, the code must be run by the following command:
+After all the installation of the requirements if necessary, the code must be run by the following command:

 **streamlit run myfile.py**